 Keeping your betta fish with aggressive and bigger tankmates will make them scared and put them under stress.

-Also, bettas will not like to live with fish with more colorful and long fins.
+Also, bettas will not like to live with fish with more colourful and long fins.

 Your betta is suffering from illness.